pitt-crc/Slurm-Test-Environment/README.md

 docker build --build-arg RHEL_TAG=ubi8 --build-arg SLURM_TAG=slurm-20-02-5-1 .
 ```

-To see a list of valid slurm tags, see the [slurm github release tags](https://github.com/SchedMD/slurm/tags).
+To see a list of valid slurm tags, see the [slurm GitHub release tags](https://github.com/SchedMD/slurm/tags).

 To see a list of valid RHEL tags, see the [RHEL DockerHub images](https://hub.docker.com/u/redhat).